CarlosNZ/fig-tree-evaluator/README.md

 **FigTree Evaluator** is a module to evaluate JSON-structured expression trees.

-A typical use case would be for evaluating **configuration** files, where you need to store dynamic values or arbitrary logic without allowing users to inject executable code.
+A typical use case would be for evaluating **configuration** files, where you need to store dynamic values or arbitrary logic without allowing users to inject executable code (perhaps in a .json file, say).
 For example, a [form-builder app](https://github.com/openmsupply/conforma-web-app) might need to allow complex conditional logic for form element visibility based on previous responses, or for validation beyond what is available in standard validation libraries.

 Another example would be to configure a [decision tree](https://en.wikipedia.org/wiki/Decision_tree) to implement branching logic.